GuanceCloud/datakit/internal/export/doc/en/inputs/kubernetes-prom.md

 Based on the specified Annotations of Pod or Service, a HTTP URL is constructed and Prometheus metric collection is created.

 This feature is disabled by default.
-To enable it in Datakit, the following two environment variables need to be added as needed, see [container documentation](container.md):
+To enable it in DataKit, the following two environment variables need to be added as needed, see [container documentation](container.md):

 - `ENV_INPUT_CONTAINER_ENABLE_AUTO_DISCOVERY_OF_PROMETHEUS_POD_ANNOTATIONS`: `"true"`
 - `ENV_INPUT_CONTAINER_ENABLE_AUTO_DISCOVERY_OF_PROMETHEUS_SERVICE_ANNOTATIONS`: `"true"`